oracle/oracle-database-operator/README.md

      - name: WATCH_NAMESPACE
        value: "oracle-database-operator-system,shns"
      ```
-     This is needed when you want the DB Operator to monitor the namespaces `shns` and `oracle-database-operator-system`.
+     This is needed when you want the DB Operator to monitor `shns` and `oracle-database-operator-system` namespaces.

      If you are going to work with more namespaces, then you will need to add them under `WATCH_NAMESPACE`.